holaphil/amazing-maple-e08ae/src/pages/about.md

 ---
 title: About
-subtitle: In as few words as possible...
+subtitle: I'll keep this brief...
 image: images/portrait-image-product-council.jpeg
 image_alt: A man taking a picture
 seo: